All Episodes

 And the Republicans then sweep into that with this divisive critical race theory, cultural racial dog whistles.

-That's a more um effective strategy when the Democrats aren't delivering on middle class economics.
+That's a more effective strategy when the Democrats aren't delivering on middle-class economics.

-The problem is here, they want they want white supremacy by ventriloquist effect.
+The problem is here, they want white supremacy by ventriloquist effect.

-There's a black mouth moving, but a white idea through the running on the runway of the tongue of a figure who justifies and legitimates uh the white supremacist practices.
+There is a black mouth moving, but a white idea through the running on the runway of the tongue of a figure who justifies and legitimates the white supremacist practices.

-We know that we can internalize in our own minds, in our own subconscious and our own bodies, the very principles that are undoing us.
+We know that we can internalize in our own minds, in our own subconscious, in our own bodies, the very principles that are undoing us.

-And it is to the chagrin of those of us who study race that the white folk on the other side and the right wingers on the other side don't understand this is politics 101 and this is race, not even one-on-one.
+And it is to the chagrin of those of us who study race that the white folk on the other side and the right-wingers on the other side don't understand this is politics 101 and this is race, not even 101.

 What's beneath 101?